ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Take a short look [how they work](https://www.cloudflare.com/learning/email-security/dmarc-dkim-spf/).

 > **Note**
 > Internet Service Providers (ISPs), cloud providers and VPNs often also block outgoing TCP port `25` these days to prevent email spamming.
 The port is used to relay messages from server to server.
-As a result, it is difficult to send an email from your own computer these days.
+As a result, it is increasingly difficult to send an email from your own computer these days.

 Check the `.eml` file from the previous section.